ajaakman/cpp-audio-library/README.md

 2. Oscillator
 3. LPFilter

-The Scripts folder contains a 'generate_component.py' Python script to generate some boilerplate code for making a new audio component class.
+The scripts folder contains a 'generate_component.py' Python script to generate some boilerplate code for making a new audio component class.